wymsee/typeormgen/README.md

 ```
 Options:
---base, -b      Path to a file containing a class for the model to exend.
-The
+--base, -b                    Path to a file containing a class for the model
-                class should be the default export
+                              to exend.
+The class should be the default
+                              export
 --host, -h                    Database host url
 --port, -p                    Port the database is exposed on
 --user, -u                    Database username
 --password                    Database password
 --configFile                  Path to json config file
 --envFile                     Path to env file to be parsed by dotenv
 --database, -d                Database name
 --table, -t                   Table name to generate a model for    [required]
 --model, -m                   Model class name.
-Will default to converting snake case table
+Will default to converting
-                name to PascalCase
+                              snake case table name to PascalCase
---moment        Use Date | Moment for the type for dates instead of just Date
+--moment                      Use Date | Moment for the type for dates instead
-                                                                     [boolean]
+                              of just Date                           [boolean]
---rules, -r     Output a static rules function that returns basic joi
+--rules, -r                   Output a static rules function that returns
-                validation rules                                     [boolean]
+                              basic joi validation rules             [boolean]
---out, -o       Path to where model file will be written            [required]
+--out, -o                     Path to where model file will be written
+                                                                    [required]
 --tabs                        Use tabs instead of spaces             [boolean]
 --tabSize                     Number of spaces to indent lines
+--primaryGeneratedColumn      Column to decorate with
+                              @PrimaryGeneratedColumn()
+--primaryGeneratedColumnUUID  Column to decorate with
+                              @PrimaryGeneratedColumn('uuid')
+--primaryColumn               Column to decorate with @PrimaryColumn()
+--createDateColumn            Column to decorate with @CreateDateColumn()
+--updateDateColumn            Column to decorate with @UpdateDateColumn()
+--versionColumn               Column to decorate with @VersionColumn()
 --help                        Show help                              [boolean]
 ```

 ### Config File Example